Weekly Sales Performance Improvement Plan Template For Reps

 3. Hold yourself accountable

-Now you must hold yourself accountable, but it requires a lot more than being “responsible” for something.
-Rather it’s the ability to be answerable for your action and work performance.
+You must hold yourself accountable, but it requires much more than being “responsible” for something.
+Rather, it’s the ability to be answerable for your actions and work performance.
 It implies a sense of ownership regardless of whether the outcome is good or bad.
 As well as how well you can overcome obstacles.
-Like your ability to recognise skill or knowledge gaps and asking for help.
-To achieve this you can use a sales improvement performance plan.
+Like your ability to recognize skill or knowledge gaps and ask for help.
+To achieve this, you can use a sales improvement performance plan.

 What Is a Sales Performance Improvement Plan (PIP)?